 Welcome to ALSA!

-As an Australian law student, you are automatically a member of ALSA.
+As an Australian law student, ALSA represents your interests.
 From publications to scholarships, ALSA is your national representative body for your law school experience.

 The core functions of ALSA are:

 To advocate the interests and concerns of Australian law students;

 To gather and disseminate information of interest and concern to Australian law students;

 To facilitate communication and the exchange of information between law student societies, within Australia and abroad; and

 To initiate activities of a social, intellectual, and competitive nature among law students at a national level.